HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

   - AMD Ryzen, Threadripper, or Epyc
   - Intel Core (6th generation and newer) i3, i5, i7, i9, or equivalent Xeon
   - Apple Silicon M1 and newer, recent Intel Macs supported per the above
 - Free memory:
+  - Depends on settings used but as a general guide:
   - 1 GB for transcoding standard definition video (480p/576p)
-  - 2 GB for transcoding high definition video (720p/1080p)
+  - 2 to 8 GB for transcoding high definition video (720p/1080p)
-  - 6 GB or more for transcoding ultra high definition video (2160p 4K)
+  - 6 to 16 GB or more for transcoding ultra high definition video (2160p 4K)
 - System storage:
   - 150 MB for the HandBrake app
   - 10 GB or more recommended for processing and storing your new videos